 Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions about Nevada’s kidnapping laws.
-Or for cases in Coloardo please visit our page on Colorado kidnapping laws.
+Or for cases in Colorado please visit our page on Colorado kidnapping laws.
 For more information on defending against serious crimes, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.51

 - See same, subdivision (b).
 See also California Penal Code 209 PC — Kidnapping for ransom, reward, or extortion, or to commit robbery or rape; punishment.